stjepanDeveloper/pair-extraordinaire-achievement/README.md

 # pair-extraordinaire-achievement
-Contribute with me and I will help you get that sweet "pair extraordinaire" achievement :D
+Contribute with me and I will help you get that sweet "pair extraordinaire" achievement :D IMPORTANT --- To get the achievement you need to become a collaborator on the repository.
+You can do this by commenting your Github email or username by which I can invite you to collaborate.
+After you accept the collaboration request you can follow the instructions below.

 # Pair Extraordinaire Project